Pine Lake (Springwater, Wisconsin): Invasive species

-Two of the most notable invasive species are the Banded Mystery Snail, as well as Eurasian Water-Milfoil.

-Eurasian water milfoil infestations cluster up in areas and are often caught in boat motors, thus making recreational activities such as fishing more difficult.
-Milfoi were first found in the lake in 2001; it can be a problem because it can form up into dense beds and affect the fisheries, boaters, and dissolved oxygen in the lake.
-It is difficultto eradicate the milfoil because all it takes to produce a new plant is about a one-inch fragment from another plant.
+Invasive species include the banded mystery snail, as well as Eurasian water-milfoil.
+Eurasian water-milfoil infestations cluster up in areas and are often caught in boat motors, thus making recreational activities such as fishing more difficult.
+Milfoi were first found in the lake in 2001 and can be a problem because they form up into dense beds and affect the fisheries, boaters, and dissolved oxygen in the lake.

 Management

 The lake plants are in good health and there are occasional blooms as with most of the mesotrophic lakes in the county.
-There are some agricultural lands in the basin of Pine lake and phosphorus is the most common chemical from with runoff and pollution.
-Studies and samples show that the agricultural chemical atrazine was found in small amounts (10 micrograms) in water samples(1).
+There are some agricultural lands in the basin of Pine lake and phosphorus is the most common chemical found in runoff in the basin.
+Studies and samples show that the agricultural chemical atrazine was found in small amounts (10 micrograms) in water samples.

-Human use/cultural significance
+Recreation

 Image of a bluegill, one of the more common fish species in Pine Lake.